 Are You Debt Free (or Close)?

 Owning a home is a big financial responsibility.
 If you already have other financial commitments like excessive debt, you might not be in a position to add another debt to your plate.
 Owning a home brings along a stream of other financial stresses that you might not be able to anticipate.
-In order to ensure you’re in the best position to take this plunge, you need to be actively paying down your debt.
-If you aren’t debt free, make sure you’ve created a realistic plan for paying off your debt quickly and effectively.
+To ensure you’re in the best position to take this plunge, you need to be actively paying down your debt.
+If you aren’t debt-free, make sure you’ve created a realistic plan for paying off your debt quickly and effectively.
 Realize you will need to have a flexible plan to make room for additional home-related payments.

 Do You Have an Emergency Fund?